jenofdoom/react-intermediate/README.md

 ### Connecting our hole components to the store

-In `reducers.js`, we want to actually set the initial state up with an array of the values for each hole (exporting the amount of holes we intend to have so we can use that number elsewhere later):
+In `reducers.js`, we want to actually set the initial state up with an array of the values for each hole (exporting the number of holes we intend to have so we can use that number elsewhere later):

 ```